-Hi, I'm Kaitlin and thanks for stopping by.
+Hello, I'm Kaitlin and thanks for stopping by.
 Sharing plant-based food is one of my greatest joys and my hope is to spark your excitement too - with easy, approachable vegan recipes that are packed with enough flavor to please both herbivores and carnivores alike.
-And because it brightens my day (hopefully yours too) I especially love creating dishes with as much color as possible.
+And because it brightens my day (hopefully yours too) I especially like creating dishes with as much color as possible.

-I love animals, reading, puzzles, nature (especially Yellowstone & mountains), loose leaf tea & matcha, exploring this beautiful Earth, and doing my best to live consciously and compassionately.
+I love reading, puzzles, music, animals, nature (especially Yellowstone & mountains), loose leaf tea & matcha, exploring this beautiful Earth, and doing my best to live consciously and compassionately.

 I grew up in a small town in southern Michigan which is where my vegetable love-affair began.
-My parents lovingly labored to provide us with a beautiful vegetable garden right behind our house.
-I spent many childhood days sitting between the rows, eating fresh tomatoes, green beans, sugar snap peas, and strawberries right off the vine.
+My parents worked hard to provide us with a beautiful garden by our home.
+So I spent many childhood days sitting between the rows, eating fresh tomatoes, green beans, sugar snap peas, and strawberries right off the vine.
 (Hence the name "The Garden Grazer".)
 It was pure summer bliss.

 Here I am planting seeds with my grandma in our garden (early 1990s in Michigan):

 I graduated from Michigan State University with a BS in Environmental Biology/Zoology, then my husband and I traveled around the western part of the country.
-We spent time living near the Yellowstone area, Tempe, Arizona and Portland, Oregon.
-We reside in Bozeman, Montana now and love it - mountains and fresh air energize my soul.
+We spent time living near the Yellowstone area, then Tempe, Arizona and Portland, Oregon.
+We reside in Bozeman, Montana now - the mountains and fresh air energize my soul.

 About the Recipes